Eye-opening, Practical, Fun

 Our signature seminar recognizes that managers put themselves and their businesses at risk when they act illegally or unprofessionally.
 It combines an overview of employment laws every manager should know with strategies for managing employees consistently and fairly.
 This program includes:

-Connecticut law requires that all state employees receive a minimum of 3 hours of diversity training.
 This training will give employees the skills they need to promote awareness of and respect for diversity in the workplace.
 In this class, participants will learn:

 • Standards for working with and serving people from diverse populations.